 Choosing which course, university and where in the country to study can be a challenging task for you, as well as your child.
-Check out our five essential steps to helping you both make the right choices.
+Check out our top tips to helping you both make the right choices.

 The decision about which course to study and what university to study at will naturally prompt plenty of questions from students as well as parents and carers.
 So, we’ve put together lots of information which we hope you will find helpful when beginning the exciting journey to university, including a list of top tips for students each written by a member of the Outreach Team.

-The Outreach Team have also created a resources page, where you can access lots of helpful material, including our Supporting Future Choices guide to higher education which is designed for parents and guardians.
+The Outreach Team have also created a resources page, where you can access lots of helpful material, including requesting the GROWS Supporting Future Choices guide to higher education which is designed for parents and guardians.